I was walking proud.

 It was an “I’m doing ok” kind-of moment.

 With my back to the school, I opened the car door in my LEGAL parking spot, carefully popped in my coffee thermos and…

 “…great Alex, just as he starts to finally drink water at school, you mess up and take his water bottle away.
 Thanks to you, he’ll be thirsty all day.” (because, hey, I was not about to walk back up that hill and give it to him…even guilt has its limits!)

 “Never mind.” says a soft voice.
 “You did good.”

 And with a flip of my blow dried hair and a giggle.
 I drove my 7 (completely walkable) blocks home.

 Listening to our inner critic and holding onto its negative ‘you messed up, you aren’t doing enough” messages can easily become a dominant pattern and driving voice in our stressful lives.

-Mindful awareness helps us to recognise the voice, hear it, laugh (or cry!) with it, and switch a more holistic perspective and supportive place that, in my case, recognises the existence of water fountains (-;
+Mindful awareness helps us to recognize the voice, hear it, laugh (or cry!) with it, and switch a more holistic perspective and supportive place that, in my case, recognize the existence of water fountains (-;